zeroscratch/EquipmentRandomizerER/README.md

 This mod also patches the AtkParamPC to fix a bug with SpEffectAtkPowerCorrectRate that caused swarm of flies damage to be incorrectly calculated in some circumstances.

 # Smithing Stone Cost
-Smithing stone cost is also patched to be 3x stones per level for stones [1, 2, 3], 2x stones per level for stones [4, 5, 6], and 1x per level for each level after.
+Smithing stone cost is also patched to be 3x stones per level for stones.

 # Unlocked Maps
 All maps are unlocked at the start of the game.